 - It can leave the wood surface sticky and slippery due to its excellent lubricant properties

-- It’s not suitable for all types wood materials and flooring, especially the raw unsealed wood
+- It’s not suitable for all types of wood materials and flooring, especially the raw unsealed wood

 What is beeswax?

-Produced by honey bees of the genus Apis, beeswax is an all-natural wax that has yellow-brownish color.
+Produced by honey bees of the genus Apis, beeswax is an all-natural wax with yellow-brownish color.

-It’s typically a substance formed in the glands on the worker bee’s abdomen which is excreted by them (like a poop) in or at the hive.
+It’s typically a substance formed in the glands on the worker bee’s abdomen, which is excreted by them (like poop) in or at the hive.

-It’s interesting to note that beeswax cost much more than the usual paraffin because of the quality it bears and its assiduous extraction process.
+It’s interesting to note that beeswax costs much more than the usual paraffin because of the quality it bears and its assiduous extraction process.

 Depending on the processing method, beeswax can be distinguished into three types.
 These are yellow beeswax, white beeswax, and absolute beeswax.

-Besides its usage as a furniture polish, yellow and white beeswax is used as thickeners, emulsifiers, and as stiffening agents in cosmetics.
+Besides its usage as a furniture polish, yellow and white beeswax is used as thickeners, emulsifiers, and as a stiffening agent in cosmetics.